koba-jon/pytorch_cpp/Image-to-Image_Translation/CycleGAN/README.md

     --A_nc 3 \
     --B_nc 3
 ~~~
-There are no particular restrictions on both input and output images.<br>
+There are no particular restrictions on both A and B images.<br>
 However, the two file names must correspond without the extension.

 #### Run